 Shahar Hameiri, Associate Professor of International Politics, School of Political Science and International Studies University of Queensland

-Chair: Champa Patel, Director, Asia-Pacific Programme, Chatham House
+Chair: Yu Jie, Senior Research Fellow on China, Asia-Pacific Programme, Chatham House